 - Ease a dry throat with a glass of water

-- Use decongestants, like Olbas Oil and Vicks, to unblock a stuffy nose (but test this out during the day first: some people find they trigger their asthma symptoms).
-You could also try a nasal saline rinse to unblock your nose.
+- Try a nasal saline rinse or use decongestants to unblock a stuffy nose (but test this out during the day first: some people find products like Olbas Oil or Vicks trigger their asthma symptoms)

 - Take regular exercise

 - Relax in the evening using mindfulness, meditation, breathing exercises or yoga

 - Avoid caffeine in the afternoon and evening.

 If you find reading about other people’s experiences useful, or have some advice to share, join the conversations on our HealthUnlocked forum.

 Is your child disturbed by symptoms at night?
 Read our advice on asthma and your child’s sleep.